Frisch Marionette Company

 Volkswagon Van Show

 LEAKOIL is a group dedicated to promoting and maintaining air-cooled VWs.
-The members own a wide varietty of bay, split-window and vanagons, and will be camping at the Oktoberfest in the area of the car show.
-Camping is not restricted to LEAKOIL members.
-Anyone who comes to the Oktoberfest in an air-cooled VW buss will be directed to the VW entrance and will gain FREE ADMISSION to the Oktoberfest!
-Information on the VW Campout can be found on this page.
+The members own a wide variety of bay, split-window and vanagons, and will be camping at the Oktoberfest in the area of the car show.
+Camping is restricted to LEAKOIL members.
+Information on the VW Campout, and on obtaining membership in LEAKOIL, can be found on this page.